Below we have outlined our 5 step process for any company seeking finance via EIS/SEIS.

 Obtain Advance Assurance from HMRC

 - You will need to obtain advance assurance from HMRC that your company, its trade and its shares qualify for EIS/SEIS purposes.
-This is done by application to the Small Company Enterprise Centre (SCEC) on Form EIS/SEIS AA available here.
-For more details of claiming Advance Assurance click here
+This is done by application to the Enterprise Centre on Form EIS/SEIS AA available here.
+For more details on claiming Advance Assurance click here

-- The Small Company Enterprise Centre (Admin Team) can be contacted here:
+- The Enterprise Centre (Admin Team) can be contacted here: firstname.lastname@example.org

 - The purpose of the Advance Assurance is mainly to give potential investors some comfort that the company should qualify for EIS/SEIS relief based on the information provided to obtain the advance assurance.
 However, this is not a guaranteed process since the company must comply with the rules during its qualifying period